 How MTD for Income Tax will affect small businesses

-Starting April 2024 Making Tax Digital (MTD) for Income Tax will have a big impact on self-employed businesses and landlords with income above £50,000 (those with incomes above £30,000 must be compliant from April 2027).
+Starting April 2024, Making Tax Digital (MTD) for Income Tax will significantly impact self-employed businesses and landlords with income above £50,000 (those with incomes above £30,000 must be compliant from April 2027).

 The new rules essentially mandate digital record-keeping so that all businesses can send quarterly updates to HMRC.

 If you're a sole-trader, partnership or landlord keeping paper-only or spreadsheet records, then - to put it simply - you'll need to switch to digital (online cloud) bookkeeping.

 For our top recommended bookkeeping apps, see our advice page: Bookkeeping Software & How-To